-A warm welcome awaits you at Christ Church, which has been at the heart of the community in the Seaside area of Eastbourne for almost 160 years.
-In 2009 we merged with our neighbouring parish to become Christ Church with St Philip.
+A warm welcome awaits you at Christ Church, which has been at the heart of the community in the Seaside area of Eastbourne for 163 years.

 With comfortable, flexible seating, the church is frequently hired by local clubs, groups and societies for events, concerts and as a rehearsal space, and there are kitchen facilities for making teas and coffees at the back of the church.
 There are also church halls, with a fully fitted kitchen, that are regularly booked by the local community for meetings, and by private individuals for birthday and anniversary parties.

-Christ Church is also home to the Matthew 25 Mission charity, which occupies the Brodie Hall adjacent to the car park.
+Christ Church is home to the Matthew 25 Mission charity, which occupies the Brodie Hall adjacent to the car park.

 Matthew 25 gets its name from the Bible and is a community-based charity that assists those in need, offering practical support and advice to all within our community regardless of race, religion or gender.
 Matthew 25 provides a listening ear and sympathetic pastoral care and guidance, as well as addressing practical issues such as the provision of food, clothing and furniture.

 35 'For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, 36 I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’

 If you are a visitor to Eastbourne, take the opportunity to come and look around our beautiful Victorian Church, which was designed in the Gothic revival style by architect Benjamin Ferrey (a pupil and biographer of Augustus Pugin) and was opened in July 1859.